skapezempire/AreSistv/README.md

 # AreSistv
-Project for an assistive digital world
+Project for an inclusive digital world